Silk: velvet, brocaded; gilt-metal thread and cotton

 Andrew R. and Martha Holden Jennings Fund 2003.3

 Rarely are four fabric widths preserved together from any culture.
-This gilt-metal thread pattern combines fashionable Turkish and Italian features.
-The large ogival (curved) lattice clasped by crowns and the velvet structure are Turkish features whereas the two so-called artichoke designs are enlarged adaptations of Italian motifs.
-The well-matched pattern along the seams reveals masterful weaving.
-This luxurious velvet panel, a symbol of wealth and power, was woven during the artistic height of the Ottoman Empire in the late 1500s, shortly after the reign of Sultan Suleyman the Magnificent.
+This gilt-metal thread pattern combines Turkish and Italian features: the large ogival (curved) lattice clasped by crowns and the velvet structure are Turkish, and the two so-called artichoke designs are enlarged adaptations of Italian motifs.
+A symbol of wealth and power, this velvet panel was woven during the artistic height of the Ottoman Empire in the late 1500s.
 It may have covered a divan (sofa) or possibly enhanced a wall during cold winters in the imperial Topkapi Palace in Istanbul.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.